 This bill proposes significant amendments and new provisions to Chapter 14-09 of the North Dakota Century Code, focusing on parental rights and responsibilities, equal residential responsibility, and the presumption of fitness for parents.
-Key insertions include definitions for "equal decisionmaking responsibility" and "equal parenting time," which emphasize the need for both parents to communicate and agree on major decisions regarding their child.
-The bill establishes a presumption that both parents are fit to care for their child unless proven otherwise by clear and convincing evidence.
-Additionally, it prohibits courts from giving priority to any parent based on gender, race, creed, or religion when determining residential responsibility.
+Key insertions include definitions for "equal decisionmaking responsibility" and "equal parenting time," which emphasize shared decision-making and equal time spent with each parent.
+The bill establishes a presumption that both parents are fit to care for their child unless proven otherwise, and it prohibits courts from prioritizing one parent over another based on gender, race, creed, or religion when determining residential responsibility.
+Additionally, it outlines conditions under which equal residential responsibility should be awarded and the factors that courts must consider regarding the best interests of the child.

 Prepared by the Legislative Council staff for Senator Cory: 14-09-00.1, 14-09-06.2, 14-09-07